RMDInc/LunaH_XC_FSW/README.md

 - Version 7.8 - Import the changes that I made in local versions of the FSW; building and shipping this to ASU, HSFL

-- Version 7.9 - Added MNS_CONF to the function list, needs to be tested, rebuilt the BSP
+- Version 7.9 - Added MNS_CONF to the function list, needs to be tested, rebuilt the standalone_bsp_0

+- Version 7.91 - Rebuilt the FSBL_bsp using the correct XILFFS file